Freedom in the World

-Although the constitution provides for freedoms of speech and the press, these freedoms are currently challenged.
-Journalists regularly face harassment and intimidation, especially regarding the military’s alleged involvement in drug trafficking and its role in the coup.
-According to the president of the journalists’ union, insecurity, poor salaries, difficult work conditions, and limited access to information and technology condition journalists’ work.
-There are no reports that the government restricts access to the internet but the lack of infrastructure and low levels of education greatly limit its use by Guineans.
+Although the constitution provides for freedoms of speech and the press, these freedoms are often restricted.
+Journalists regularly face harassment and intimidation.
+According to the president of the local journalists’ union, political candidates seeking coverage have offered payment to reporters who do not have the financial resources to cover campaign activities.
+There are no reports that the government restricts access to the internet, but lack of infrastructure greatly limits penetration.

 E. Associational and Organizational Rights: 5 / 12